adoresanjali/AI-Cyber-Threat-Detection/README.md

 ## Frontend

-- HTML5
+-HTML5 – Provides the basic structure and layout of the web application.

-- CSS3
+CSS3 – Used for custom styling, responsive layouts, colors, spacing, and visual design.

-- Bootstrap 5
+Bootstrap 5 – Provides responsive UI components, grid layouts, cards, buttons, and forms.

-- JavaScript
+JavaScript – Handles API communication, predictions, dashboard updates, analytics, and user interactions.

-## Backend
+Backend

-- Flask
+Flask – Powers the backend server, API endpoints, prediction logic, file uploads, and report generation.

-- Flask-CORS
+Flask-CORS – Enables secure communication between the frontend and Flask backend through cross-origin API requests.

-## Machine Learning
+Machine Learning

-- Random Forest
+Random Forest – Main classification algorithm used to detect whether network traffic is normal or malicious.

-- Scikit-learn
+Scikit-learn – Provides the Machine Learning tools for model training, preprocessing, scaling, prediction, and evaluation.

-- Pandas
+Pandas – Used for loading, cleaning, processing, and analyzing the NSL-KDD dataset and uploaded CSV files.

-- NumPy
+NumPy – Supports numerical computations and array-based operations in the Machine Learning pipeline.

-## AI
+AI

-- Groq API
+Groq API – Provides access to the Llama model for AI-powered cybersecurity threat analysis.

-- Llama Model
+Llama Model – Analyzes ML detection results and generates threat severity, possible attack type, risk assessment, and security recommendations.

-## Deployment
+Deployment

-- Render
+Render – Used to deploy and host the Flask-based application as a publicly accessible web application.
 ---

 # 📂 Project Structure